-And an LLC service is pretty affordable – $175 for the Maine LLC formation fee, plus a $49 or $79 service fee.
+And an LLC service is pretty affordable – $175 for the Maine LLC formation fee, plus a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.

 Take this route and you’ll sweep all formation paperwork and registered agent duties off your plate.
 Plus, to keep track of everything, these services provide user-friendly online dashboards, so you can follow everything they’re doing to keep your LLC in good standing.

 You may have a wonderful registered agent, someone who takes care of everything efficiently and who you trust completely.
 But you know what they say: all good things must come to an end.
 At some point in the life of your LLC, you may need to change your Maine registered agent.

 Changing your agent might be a melancholy occasion, but at least the state makes it simple.
 You just need to submit the appropriate form.
 There are two different forms, so make sure that you use the correct one.
 If your replacement is a commercial agent, use this form, and if you’re appointing a noncommercial agent, this one.
 When you’re finished, mail your form to:

 Secretary of State

 Division of Corporations, UCC, and Commissions